 Jaqueline is also an advocacy trainer, and was part the faculty of coaches for the Australian Bar Association’s advanced advocacy course (Melbourne, January 2011).
 Jaqueline combines energy and intellectual rigour with a practical appreciation of what is required in any given case.

 Adding to Jaqueline’s commitment to her international family practice, Jaqueline is a long-standing member of the International Bar Association (IBA) and is immediate past Chair of its Family Law Committee, and currently a member of the Human Trafficking Task Force.
 In this capacity, she assists in the organisation and management of international conferences, where the input of lawyers from different jurisdictional backgrounds is of mutual benefit.
-She is a Fellow of the International Academy of Matrimonial Lawyers (IAML), and serves on a number of committees.
 She is a member of the International Society of Family Law (ISFL) and the Family Law Bar association (FLBA).